bitnami/charts/bitnami/mysql/README.md

     bitnami/mysql
 ```

 The above command sets the MySQL `root` account password to `secretpassword`.
-Additionally it creates a database named `my_database`.
+Additionally it creates a database named `app_database`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,